nlemanski/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository.
+These are the edits I've made to the readme file of my hello-world repository.